Rapper’s rowdy past raises red flags in Astroworld lawsuits

 “The band kept going on and on long after the problem existed,” said Frank Branson, a personal injury lawyer in Dallas.
 “It’s hard to believe that wasn’t a conscious disregard to the audience, to safety and welfare.”

 It’s not clear what Scott could see from the stage as his fans were getting pushed, punched, pinned and trampled, some screaming out to stop the show.

+On video posted to social media, Scott is seen at one point stopping the music, pointing into the audience and asking for aid for someone: “Security, somebody help, jump in real quick.”

 In an Instagram post on Saturday, the rapper said he was “devastated” by the deaths and suggested he was unaware of the carnage below him.

 “Anytime I can make out what’s going on, I stop the show and help them get the help they need,” he said.
 “I could just never imagine the severity of the situation.”